 Unrivaled Bonding Strength

 The resulting bond is significantly stronger and more resilient than what Super Glue alone can achieve.
-The baking soda creates a robust matrix within the adhesive, reinforcing the cured cyanoacrylate and forming a dense, durable material that resists impact, vibrations, and general wear and tear more effectively.
+Baking soda creates a robust matrix within the adhesive, reinforcing the cured cyanoacrylate and forming a dense, durable material that resists impact, vibrations, and general wear and tear more effectively.
 This makes it ideal for repairs on items that undergo regular stress or handling.

 Exceptional Gap-Filling and Reinforcement

 Traditional Super Glue performs best on tightly fitting surfaces, struggling to bridge gaps.
-The Super Glue and baking soda mixture excels as a gap filler, making it perfect for repairing chipped edges, filling holes, reinforcing weak joints, or reconstructing missing pieces.
+The Super Glue and baking soda mixture excels as a gap filler, perfect for repairing chipped edges, filling holes, reinforcing weak joints, or reconstructing missing pieces.
 It creates a solid, hard mass that can fill voids, providing structural integrity where it was previously lacking.

 Versatile Applications